It’s easy to create a high-converting Lead Magnet in under one hour.

 A perfect lead magnet often answers the question of “what” someone should do… while a follow-up product for sale can be the way to get the result, or information on how to implement the lead magnet.

 In this way, your lead magnet both provides a solution, and works as a great entry point to convert the lead into a customer with your product.
-It establishes you as the expert on the topic, or at a minimum, someone who knows more than your visitor and has done their research on a topic.
+It establishes you as the expert on the topic, someone who knows more than the visitor and has done their research on a topic.

 A Lead Magnet Should Be of High Perceived Value